What Does Dopamine Do In The Brain?

 Although dopamine may play a role in mood, it may not directly relate to the production of the chemical cocktail known as happiness.
 Instead, dopamine can be directly linked to an individual’s reward center.
 Eating a delicious piece of fruit, for instance, can trigger dopamine, in part because eating itself can trigger dopamine, and partly because sugar can trigger dopamine production.

-Because dopamine is usually released via the brain’s reward center, it could even be argued that dopamine may play a role in feeling down.
+Because dopamine is usually released via the brain’s reward center, it could even be argued that dopamine may play a role in its opposite: feeling down.
 If you are accustomed to the ongoing dopamine “hit” gleaned from certain activities, you may feel restless, frustrated, or low until you are able to return to the source of your dopamine trigger.

 While it may seem simple enough to identify a single chemical source of happiness, the body’s hormonal processes and neurotransmitters may converge to create a complex and interrelated mass of responses and reactions, which may, in turn, cause a wide range of emotions.